ivankravets/BulliBus/README.md

 BulliBus Master (just called Bulli) can be easily simulated using an ascii terminal on your PC using some cheapo rs485 adaptor.

+BulliBus can even be run without transceivers at all.
+(But if you want to have more than one Client on the line there is some Arduino Core library tweeking required.)

 BulliBus can theoretically talk to millions of clients but for all practical purposes the amount of client will be around 10.